martinkilombe/S-P500_Data_Analysis/README.md

 Here's a brief overview of the project goals
-- Clean Data.
+- Cleaning Data.
-  1. Removing the dollar( $) sign and comma(,) from the median_worker_pay,salary and convert to integer
+  1. Removing the dollar( $) sign and comma(,) from the median_worker_pay,salary and convert to integer.
-  2. Remove '%' and '20' in industry section (commiunication column)
+  2. Remove '%' and '20' in industry section (commiunication column).
-  3. Droping the Pay_ratio column since its not important in calculation
+  3. Droping the Pay_ratio column since its not important in calculation.
+  4. Remove commas(,) and full stops(.) in company_Name field.

 - Basic Analysis and Exploration
-  1. Checked for the Best performing company and arranged in Ascending order
-  2. Compared company which have a large asset base compared to their market value
-  3. Calculated company value where what percentage the asset value is greater than the market_value
+  1. Calculating the highest and lowest paid worker and ceo salary from the table.
+  2. Calculate the vairiation/PERCENTAGE difference IN CEO salary vs the median worker salary .
+  3. Calculating ceo salary that is above the industry average.
+  4. Calculating the ceo salary in each industry.
+  5. Calculating the ceo salary that is below the industry average.